-Local government elections in British Columbia are currently held every (4) years.
+Local government elections in British Columbia are currently held every four (4) years.
 This includes elections for mayors, councillors, regional district electoral area directors and commissioners (Bear Lake Community Commission).

 Residents as well as persons that own property within the jurisdiction of the local government but do not reside there, may be eligible to vote provided eligibility requirements of the Local Government Act are met.